ccy7701/pf-visualiser/docs/spec-history.md

 ## 2. Core Architectural Principle

-The History module MUST use explicit historical month entries as its source of truth.
+The Transaction Log MUST be the source of truth for History income and expense activity.
+History month records remain the source of truth only for month-end balances.

 The following constraints apply:

 * month-end COH is manually entered and must not be derived
 * month-end ELR is manually entered and must not be derived
 * month-end EPF is manually entered and must not be derived
-* total expenses are derived from user-entered expense category amounts
+* monthly income and expense category amounts are aggregated from dated transactions
-* total income is derived from user-entered income category amounts
+* transaction subcategories roll up to their parent categories and BNPL expenses remain included
-* monthly inputs shall be saved and reloaded from persistent storage
+* closed months may have sparse, absolute per-category overrides
-* chart values must be reproducible from stored monthly history records
+* an effective category amount is its override when present and its transaction aggregate otherwise
-* Variance Analysis consumes History month records as its actual-values source of truth
+* Variance Analysis consumes the same effective activity values and History month-end balances
 * category definitions come from the shared category catalog, with the documented category set used as fallback metadata

 Expense categories: